Set up your recording space

 - It may sound obvious, but make sure your external microphone is plugged in correctly to your video recording equipment.

 - Check the gain in your microphone settings.
 Gain determines loudness of the audio that comes into the microphone.
 If the gain is set too high, you might hear an electrical static sound in the recording.

 - Check the audio output settings of your microphone.
 It should be set to stereo instead of mono.

 - Speak loudly, clearly, and directly into the microphone.
-For best results, maintain a 6–12 inches (about 15–30 centimeters) distance from the microphone.
+For best results, speak at 6-12 inches (about 15–30 centimeters) distance from the microphone.
 Do not speak too close or far away from the microphone.

 Set your camera’s recording and export settings

 Make sure your camera is set to the the right recording and export settings:

 - Aspect ratio: This is the proportion of width and height of a frame.
 The aspect ratio of your video needs to be either 4:3 or 16:9.

 - Video resolution: This represents the quality of the video, which is determined by the number of pixels (p) in the frame.
 Your video resolution must be 720p or higher.
 A high definition (HD) video has a resolution of 720p or higher.